BurhanSaglanmak/React-Native-Boiler-Plate/README.md

 - React Native: The core framework for building mobile apps.
 - Redux: For state management.
 - React Navigation: For handling navigation within the app.
+Default Login Page, HomePage, Profile Page
 - TypeScript: For type safety and improved developer experience.
 - Jest: For testing.
 - ESLint and Prettier: For code quality and formatting.